CHURCH FATHERS: A DOOR TO ROME

 ANTISEMITISM

-Now it is also worth mentioning that the Ante-Nicene Fathers were directly responsible for planting within the Roman Catholic Church the very seed of antisemitism which later produced the deliberate and systematic genocide of millions of Jews throughout Europe in the form of the pogroms, inquisitions, and later the holocaust.
+It's worth mentioning that the early Fathers were directly responsible for planting the seed of antisemitism within the Church.
+This later produced the deliberate and systematic genocide of millions of Jews throughout Europe.
+Consider, for instance, the pogroms, inquisitions, and most recently, the holocaust.
 Notice:

 Ignatius of Antioch (35–108 AD)